İmralı

 İmralı is a small Turkish prison island in the south of the Sea of Marmara, west of the Armutlu-Bozburun peninsula within Bursa Province.
 It measures 8 km in the north–south direction with a width of 3 km, and has an area of 9.98 km².
 The highest peak is Türk Tepesi at an altitude of 217 m above sea level.
 It is prohibited to fly over it or fish near its shores.

+Myth

+According to the legend, the island was created by Persephone and was named either after a giant or after a Pelasgian settler; the name was Besbikos/Besbicus (Βέσβικος).
+According to the story, the Giants tore off large sections of coastline and dragged them through the sea.
+Their plan was to block the mouth of the river Rhyndakos with these massive rock formations.
+However, Persephone, in order to protect Cyzicus, anchored these rocks to the seabed instead, causing them to become fixed in place and form an island.
+On the island, the settler named Besbikos, together with Heracles, fought and killed the remaining Giants.